Aged-related Macular Degeneration (ARMD).

 The vast majority of cases of ARMD are the dry type, which always

-precedes the wet type, although it doesn't always turn into that.
-Dry refers to the slow degenerative process that occurs
+precedes the wet type -- although it doesn't always turn into that.
+Dry

-in which the macula forms yellow deposits, called drusen and then becomes
+forms yellow deposits, called drusen and then becomes

 progressively thinner but does not leak, and so is considered 'dry'.